wasjabloch/relMT/README.md

 ## Installation
  <!-- INSTALLATION-START -->

+Installation of *relMT* is easy.
+The basic installation requires:

+* The *FFTW* library (often provided via the system package manager)
+* The Python packages *NumPy*, *SciPy*, *PyYAML*

+### Based on Conda and Pip

-We recommend to create a conda environment and activate it.
+We recommend to create a conda environment or to install into an existing one.
 Choose any Python version greater or equal 3.10

 ```sh
 # Create and activate the environment